 Students at Maplewood-Richmond Heights High School have the PRIVILEGE (NOT RIGHT) to participate in interscholastic athletics or other activities/clubs.
 The rules for participation are determined by the Missouri State High School Association, the MRH School District Board of Education, the High School Administration, Athletic/Activities Director, and/or individual coaches of each sport.
 At a minimum, students must be enrolled in and passing 6 of 6, 6, or 7, or 7 of 8 courses that offer 3 units of credit (6 MRH classes).
 Each student is responsible for ensuring that he/she is enrolled in and passing the appropriate number of classes.
-The following are a list of all sports and activities offered at MRH High School.
+More information about Athletics and Activities can be found in our Athletic and Activity Handbook.